diptiaswath/usedCarPricesPrediction/README.md

     One-hot encode size, manufacturer, fuel, title_status, type, transmission, condition, drive, paint_color, and state.

     With a column transformer, combined the preprocessing steps into one and transformed the dataset.
 Then, proceeded to create a data-frame with the transformed data.
 This resulted in a data-frame with 29072 rows with 157       features – excluding the first column.

     \<class 'pandas.core.frame.DataFrame'\>

     RangeIndex: 32460 entries, 0 to 32459

     Columns: 158 entries, 1 to state_wy

-    dtypes: float64(158)

-    memory usage: 39.1 MB

 ## Model Building